Net worth is a term commonly thrown around in personal finance circles.

 Most likely, if only given their income and the major items they own you’d probably think they were doing very well.

-This perception of an individual’s financial status based on material possessions and income is why knowing your net worth is so importation.
+This perception of an individual’s financial status based on material possessions and income is why knowing your net worth is so important.

 On the surface, someone may look like they have it all, but income and possessions will only tell you part of the story.

-It is only through looking at an individual’s net worth that you can see their true financial situation.
+It is only by looking at an individual’s net worth that you can see their true financial situation.

 It’s like a credit score, except in this case the number represents a snapshot of your overall financial situation.
 Those with a higher net worth have a more secure financial situation.

-A high income may cover for a low or negative net worth, but it provides little protection or flexibility.
-Those with a low or negative net worth are ill prepared for illness or injury, job loss, economic downturns, and may even struggle to retire.
+A high income may cover for low or negative net worth, but it provides little protection or flexibility.
+Those with a low or negative net worth are ill-prepared for illness or injury, job loss, and economic downturns, and may even struggle to retire.

 On the flip side, the higher your net worth the less dependent you are on your income to stay afloat and the more prepared you are for unforeseen hardships.

 And while some of you may not be worried about losing your job or other struggles, you’d better make sure you focus on your net worth if you want to retire someday.